fermyon/bartholomew/content/docs/config.md

 title = "Editing the Configuration File" description = "You can change site-wide settings in config.toml"
 ---

+[TOML](https://toml.io/en/) is a simple configuration format.
+Bartholomew uses TOML for [frontmatter in Markdown documents](markdown) as well as in the site configuration.
+In this chapter, we will focus on site configuration.

 Your site's `config/` directory has one configuration file in it, called `site.toml`:

 ```